Introduction to Statistical Learning

 - Does a pretty decent job of fitting the data, by the looks of it, but doesn’t capture everything

-Example: “Perfect” fit on income
+Example: “perfect” fit on income

 data